 Each outing in nature with friends and family brings new details which John can learn and share, while he uses the grasses and other native plants to enrich the lives of all he can reach.

 Plantings of native and adapted grasses are growing in frequency around the state.
 One major area is the green roof on the BRIT building in Fort Worth.
 It provides an excellent educational opportunity to showcase native wildflowers and grasses from a specific local, very dry, natural habitat.
 The Bass Pro Shop near Grapevine Mills mall shows some of the mistakes that can be made by untutored landscapers ignoring our input.
 More successful plantings are Pioneer Park just north of the Dallas Convention Center, the Indian Tribal Monument on the OKC government grounds, and the ongoing prairie restoration efforts at TRAC and DCAC.
 The Southwest Nature Preserve in Arlington is about to gain a major frontage prairie pollinator demonstration by both seeding and winter dormant grass transplants.
 All ornamental grasses in Arlington’s Veteran’s Park Wildscape were originally donated by BLUESTEM NURSERY.
 Volunteers at projects from a Montessouri School in Plano to Lake Mineral Wells State Park have laid out the plans, and begun the installation, of ornamental, native grass plantings of varying extent and preferring local ecotypes.
 Work continues at several area schools.
 Ongoing efforts to restore the natural community continue with donations of seeds, time, and live transplants.
-Those efforts will soon end as the nursery grounds are sold, but John encourages you to become involved.
-Use your hands, not your money.
 Go, see, enjoy, learn.